Induja2312/Major-project/README.md

-Student Dropout Prediction using Machine Learnnga Techniques This project addresses the critical issue of student dropout rates in higher education by developing a machine learning-based predictive model.
+Student Dropout Prediction using Machine Learning Techniques This project addresses the critical issue of student dropout rates in higher education by developing a machine learning-based predictive model.

  Project Overview